-Facilities and Amenities
+Neighborhood Facilities and Amenities

 The neighborhood links several First Year Foundation Courses including COR 110: The Global Experience and ENG 110: Writing, Argument & Inquiry, so first year students are taught with peers from within the same residential neighborhood.
 These residentially linked courses have been helpful in building community for students that extends from the classroom to the residence hall and facilitates students’ learning outside of the classroom.

-Paideia (Civic Engagement and Political Activism) LLC
+- Paideia (Civic and Political Engagement) LLC

-Service Learning LLC
+- Service Learning LLC

-Honors Pavilion LLC
+- Honors Pavilion LLC

-Elon College Fellows LLC
+- Elon College Fellows LLC

 The East Neighborhood Plan